NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

-It is suggested that the images be map-projected with the cameras both before and after this step, as on some occasions this step may make things worse rather than bettter.
+It is suggested that the images be map-projected with the cameras both before and after this step, as on some occasions this step may make things worse rather than better.
 One may also attempt to vary the value of ``--heights-from-dem-weight``.

 As before, the process may take forever, and if interrupted, perhaps the